• Skip to primary navigation

 • 2 tablespoons garlic-infused olive oil

-• 2 cups low FODMAP chicken broth (or low FODMAP veggie broth)
+• 2 cups low FODMAP chicken broth // note 1

-• 2 cups (up to 300 grams) peeled and diced sweet potato (about 2 medium sweet potatoes)
+• 2 cups (300 grams) peeled and diced sweet potatoes

-• 2 medium tomatoes, core removed and chopped (about 2 cups)
+• 2 medium (260 grams) tennis ball-sized common tomatoes, cored and chopped // note 2

 • 1 teaspoon ground cinnamon